Possible maintenance breaks on 30 May at 16:00-01:00 affecting the ability to download PDF documents in the OmaKela e-service More information

 National Pension Insurance Fund

 The benefit and administrative expenditures of the National Pension Insurance Fund are paid entirely out of state funds to the extent that they cannot be met with the yield on investments.

 National Health Insurance Fund

-The National Health Insurance system comprises an earned income insurance component and a medical care insurance component.
+From the viewpoint of its financing, the National Health Insurance system is divided between an earned income insurance component and a medical care insurance component.